Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Discussion and Conclusion

 The most important conclusion we draw from our set three-dimensional simulations is that not only the gas metallicity $Z$ but also the collapse timescale $f_0$ determine the thermal evolution and fragmentation ``mode'' of a contracting gas cloud.
-Thermal evolution and core fragmentation are intrinsically connected to each other in the following manner: \begin{itemize} \item The dust thermal emission induces significant deformation of the cloud core.
-Because accretion of gas-phase metal onto grains enhances the cooling efficiency, it is important to follow the growth of dust grains in a low-metallicity gas. \item Gas heating by H$_2$ formation via three-body reactions plays a crucial role to halt the elongation of the gas in the cases of vast majority with metallicities $10^{-4}$--$10^{-3} \ \Zsun$ with the early metal and dust model. \item OH and H$_2$O gas cooling enhances the cloud elongation and yields favorable conditions for core fragmentation later when dust cooling becomes efficient.
-In some cases, this occurs before the H$_2$ formation heating becomes efficient. \end{itemize} We have successfully derived and defined the conditions of filamentary fragmentation on a $f_0$-$Z$ plane as shown in Figure \ref{fig:ox_fZ}.
+Thermal evolution and core fragmentation are intrinsically connected to each other in the following manner: \begin{itemize} \item The dust thermal emission induces significant deformation of a cloud core.
+Because accretion of gas-phase metal onto grains enhances cooling efficiency, it is important to follow the growth of dust grains in a low-metallicity gas. \item Gas heating by H$_2$ formation via three-body reactions plays a crucial role to halt the elongation of the gas in the cases of vast majority with metallicities $10^{-4}$--$10^{-3} \ \Zsun$ with the early metal and dust model. \item OH and H$_2$O gas cooling enhances the cloud elongation and yields favorable conditions for core fragmentation later when dust cooling becomes efficient.
+In some cases, this occurs before H$_2$ formation heating becomes efficient. \end{itemize} We can qualitatively explain the conditions of filamentary fragmentation on a $f_0$-$Z$ plane as shown in Figure \ref{fig:ox_fZ}.